DUBAI HOLDING UNVEILS SUSTAINABILITY SERIES AT COP28

+The Group's programme of inspiring sustainability talks and presentations are open to the public at its showcase space.

-(MENAFN- Dubaisc) Dubai, United Arab Emirates, 30 November 2023: Dubai Holding, a diversified global investment company with operations in 13 countries and a Principal Pathway Partner at the 28th United Nations Climate Change Conference (COP28), is set to host a series of engaging talks and presentations from 3 to 12 December 2023, at Expo City Dubai.
+Dubai, United Arab Emirates: Dubai Holding, a diversified global investment company with operations in 13 countries and a Principal Pathway Partner at the 28th United Nations Climate Change Conference (COP28), is set to host a series of engaging talks and presentations from 3 to 12 December 2023, at Expo City Dubai.

 Four daily informative talks and presentations, hosted at Dubai Holding's showcase space, will offer attendees a comprehensive overview of Dubai Holding's sustainability initiatives, including design and construction, waste management, community development and hospitality.
 Aiming to foster awareness and drive engagement on climate action, the programme will also include a number of inspiring talks with expert speakers from local and international companies.